nVotesOrg/nMix/docs/index.md

 Activates parallel computation of generators used in Terelius-Wikstrom proofs (experimental)
 ##### Git compression
 By default, git applies two types of compression to objects stored and sent across the network, one of these does not scale over cpu cores.
 Compression may be suboptimal on a fast network and if disk space is not a problem.
-In order to disable git compression
+In order to disable git compression on the trustee

-###### Disabling git compression - nMix trustee
+###### Disabling git compression

 ```-Dnmix.git.disable-compression=true```